Ayush-2001-Dhanraj/Rydeu-Assignment/README.md

 2. **Home Screen:**
    - Implement a home screen with a header displaying the user's information.
    - Include a date and time picker on the home screen.
    - Create a custom calendar using Moment.js to display a 6-month calendar.
+You can refer to Rydeu App for UI desing.
    - Allow users to select a date and time using your custom calendar and display the selected date and time on the screen.
    - Implement a logout button on the home screen that, when pressed, logs the user out and redirects them to the login screen.